-1.1 “Euro” shall mean Euro Plumbing Limited, its successors and assigns or any person acting on behalf of and with the authority of Euro Plumbing Limited.
+1.1 “Euro” shall mean Euro Holdings Limited, Euro Plumbing, its successors and assigns or any person acting on behalf of and with the authority of Euro Holdings Limited.

 1.2 “Customer” shall mean the Customer (or any person acting on behalf of and with the authority of the Customer) as described on any quotation, work authorisation or other form as provided by Euro to the Customer.

 1.3 “Guarantor” shall mean that person (or persons) who agrees to be liable for the debts of the Customer on a principal debtor basis.

 1.4 “Goods” shall mean all Goods supplied by Euro to the Customer (and where the context so permits shall include any supply of Services as hereinafter defined) and includes Goods described on any invoices, quotation, work authorisation or any other forms as provided by Euro to the Customer.

 1.5 “Services” shall mean all services supplied by Euro to the Customer and includes any advice or recommendations (and where the context so permits shall include any supply of Goods as defined above).